Lemon rasam recipe - Indian lentil soup

 Ingredients for tempering:

-Cooking Method for lime rasam:
+Making lime rasam:

 Lime Rasam is ready.
 Serve hot as a soup or with plain steamed rice.